mkouba/devconf2021/README.md

-# devconf2021 Project
+# Quarkus - From zero to your first gRPC service with Quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+This is a demo application for [DevConf.US 2021 session](https://devconfus2021.sched.com/event/lke8/from-zero-to-your-first-grpc-service-with-quarkus) focused Quarkus gRPC extension.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about Quarkus, please visit its website: https://quarkus.io/.

 ## Running the application in dev mode